 WHO WE ARE

+An joined the Swiss Data Center in August 2017 as an Executive Assistant.
+An holds a Bachelor’s degree in English, French and History teaching.
 She worked in several HR roles (recruitment and development) for Manpower Belgium.
 After having moved to Switzerland in 2008, An has worked in a Private Wealth Management Division of a well-known American bank.

 Cindy is a seasoned Executive Assistant at Senior Management level with over 15 years in the field.
 She gained experience in demanding sectors such as Private Banking and Industry.
 Before joining EPFL in 2008, she had the opportunity to work for the CFO and his team of Directors at the European headquarters of a US-based multinational company.
 She also spent a couple of years as HR and Communications coordinator in the same enterprise.